ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/defining_simulation.rst

 Species and particles
 ---------------------

-In the PICMI standard we define `abstract species`_ and `distribute`_ particles belonging to such species among the cells.
+In the PICMI standard we define `abstract species <https://picmi-standard.github.io/>`__ and `distributions <https://picmi-standard.github.io/>`__ of particles belonging to such species among the cells.
-The precise location of a particle inside of a cell is finally determined by the `layout`_.
+The precise location of a particle inside of a cell is finally determined by `the layout <https://picmi-standard.github.io/>`__.
 Thus, in order to add particles to our simulation we need three components::

   <define distribution, layout and MultiSpecies>

-A `MultiSpecies`_ consists of multiple individual `Species`_ but ensures that the various species are consistently intialized together (i.e. typically at the same positions to ensure charge neutrality).
+A ``MultiSpecies`` consists of multiple individual ``Species`` but ensures that the various species are consistently initialized together (i.e. typically at the same positions to ensure charge neutrality).

-We can add various `interactions`_ among our species.
+We can add various `interactions <https://picmi-standard.github.io/>`__ among our species.
 As an example, we allow to ionize the hydrogen into the corresponding electron species::

   <ADK>